vnali/studio-plugin-docs/README.md

 - episodeNumber
 - episodeType: Available options are: full, trailer, bonus
 - episodeGUID: When creating a new episode, GUID is empty. when saving that episode, if GUID is empty, it fills with the element UID.

 You can create custom fields and add them to the field layout via (Plugin settings->Podcast Formats->Episode field layout).
 Optionally, for testing purposes, when dev mode is on, you can import sample custom fields quickly via (Plugin settings->Import episode fields).
-After creating custom fields, make sure to check the episode mapping page (Plugin settings->Podcast Formats->Episode mapping), to specify which custom field is used for the episode file, episode image, episode description, and episode publish date.
+After creating custom fields, make sure to check the episode mapping page (Plugin settings->Podcast Formats->Episode mapping), to specify which custom field is used for the episode file, image, subtitle, summary, description, content encoded, publish date and keywords.

 ### Create episodes manually
 - Go to the episodes index page.